ml-tooling/opyrator/README.md

 opyrator export my_opyrator:hello_world my-opyrator.zip
 ```

-This ZIP file packages relevant source code and data artifacts into a single file which can be shared, stored, and used for launching the API or UI as shown above.
+This exported ZIP file packages relevant source code and data artifacts into a single file which can be shared, stored, and used for launching the API or UI as shown above.

 External requirements are automatically discovered from the working directory based on the following files: `Pipfile` (Pipenv environment), `environment.yml` (Conda environment), `pyproject.toml` (Poetry dependencies), `requirements.txt` (PIP requirements), `setup.py` (Python project requirements), `packages.txt` (apt-get packages), or discovered via [pipreqs](https://github.com/bndr/pipreqs) as fallback.
 However, external requirements are only included as instructions and are not packaged into the ZIP file.
 If you want export your Opyrator fully self-contained including all requirements or even the Python interpreter itself, please refer to the [Docker](#docker-export) or [PEX](#pex-export) export options.

 ### Docker Export